 HIV/AIDS Comprehensive Care Program: 11 Things to Know

-The UW Health HIV/AIDS Comprehensive Care Program at UW Hospital and Clinics in Madison, Wisconsin has been providing care for people with HIV/AIDS since 1985.
+The UW Health HIV/AIDS Comprehensive Care Program at University Hospital has been providing care for people with HIV/AIDS since 1985.
 Part of our work is dispelling myths about the disease and the patients we treat.

 HIV is about what we do, not who we are.